Choose high-efficiency lighting for energy savings in new homes.

 - Consider including lighting controls such as motion sensors, timers, and dimmers for increased savings.

-Lighting represents about 20% of a home’s electricity bill.
-Installing or switching from less efficient bulbs such as traditional incandescent bulbs to high efficiency lighting such as light emitting diodes (LEDs) and compact fluorescent lamps (CFLs) is one of the easiest steps to take to save on one’s energy bills.
-CFLs and LEDs use approximately 75% less energy than traditional incandescents to produce the same amount of light.
+Installing or switching from less efficient light bulbs such as traditional incandescent bulbs to high efficiency lighting such as light emitting diodes (LEDs) is one of the easiest steps to take to save on one’s energy bills.
+Standard incandescent bulbs produce light when an electric current passes through a filament and causes it to glow; they give off 90% of their energy as heat, not light.
+LEDs use a completely different process, giving off more light and less heat.
+LEDs use approximately 75% less energy than traditional incandescent bulbs to produce the same amount of light.
 They also last longer and produce less heat.
 Other ways to reduce lighting costs including adding lighting controls, such as dimmers, motion sensors, and photo sensors, and designing rooms to incorporate daylighting with traditional windows, clerestory windows, skylights, and solar tubes.
+Simply using lighter-colored walls, ceiling, floor, furniture, and appliances will have a significant impact on the amount of lighting needed in a home.

-With passage of the Energy Independence and Security Act of 2007, new requirements were phased in requiring manufacturers to cut energy use for common light bulb types about 27% by January 2014.
+With passage of the Energy Independence and Security Act of 2007, new requirements were phased in requiring manufacturers to cut energy use for common light bulb types by about 27% by January 2014.
 (For example after the standard went into effect, "100-Watt" bulbs were required to use ≤ 72 W; 75 W were required to use ≤ 53 W; 60 W were required to use ≤ 43 W; and 40 W were required to use ≤ 29 W).
-By 2020, most standard light bulbs will need to be 60% to 70% more efficient than standard bulbs in 2007.
-Most LED and CFL lights were meeting that higher standard by 2011, cutting energy use 75% compared to standard incandescents, according to the EPA.
+By 2020, most standard light bulbs were required to be 60% to 70% more efficient than standard bulbs in 2007.
+Most LED lights were meeting that higher standard by 2011, cutting energy use 75% compared to standard incandescent bulbs, according to the EPA.

-One concern about high-efficiency lighting choices has been color rendition, as early compact fluorescents often appeared whiter or bluer than the familiar "warm" incandescents.
+One concern about high-efficiency lighting choices has been color rendition, as some early lighting options, such as compact fluorescents, often appeared whiter or bluer than the familiar "warm" incandescents.
 Light color is measured on a temperature scale using Kelvin (K) units.
 Energy-efficient lighting products are available today in a variety of color renditions ranging from lower Kelvin (<3000K) "warm" yellowish lights to higher Kelvin (>5000K) cool white lights.
 For comparison, daylight is typically identified as 4500K or higher.

 - For a warmer light, look for bulbs marked 2700-3000K.